artefactual-labs/am-packbuild/README.md

 You need Docker installed and running.

-CentOS 7 packages:
+Rocky Linux 9 packages:

-    make -C rpm-EL7
+    make -C rpm-EL9

-This also builds a local repository that you can use later from `rpm-EL7-testing`.
+This also builds a local repository that you can use later from `rpm-EL9-testing`.

 We don't have a single target yet for Debian packages but you can build them individually, for example: